OpenOmics/genome-seek/docs/index.md

 ## Overview
 Welcome to genome-seek's documentation!
-This guide is the main source of documentation for users who are getting started with the OpenOmics [whole genome sequencing pipeline](https://github.com/OpenOmics/genome-seek/).
+This guide is the main source of documentation for users who are getting started with the OpenOmics [genome-seek pipeline](https://github.com/OpenOmics/genome-seek/).

 The **`./genome-seek`** pipeline is composed of several interrelated sub-commands to set up and run the pipeline across different systems.
 Each of the available sub-commands performs different functions: